mfkiwl/gnss-sdr-1pps/README.md

 or ``performance`` to switch the CPU to 1500 MHz speed using
 ```
 echo "performance" > /sys/devices/system/cpu/cpu0/cpufreq/scaling_governor
 ```
+Also, remember to run ``volk_profile`` on the target computer running gnss-sdr for best performance of VOLK (e.g. using the NEON
+SIMD instructions on ARM).

 ## New configuration options